neuronsimulator/nrn/docs/scripting.rst

     * ``python``, ``python3``, ``pythonA.B`` ... ``pythonX.Y`` in ``$PATH``,
       where the set of ``pythonX.Y`` names corresponds to all the Python versions supported by the NEURON installation.
-      The search other matches the :ref:`NRN_PYTHON_DYNAMIC
+      The search order matches the :ref:`NRN_PYTHON_DYNAMIC
       <cmake_nrn_python_dynamic>` setting that was used at build time.
     * On Windows, some other heuristics are applied as a last resort.